These Officially Licensed ‘Star Wars’ Sneakers Are for Fans of All Ages

 Remember how delighted we were to announce last month, the launch of our Co-Branded STAR WARS™ / PO-ZU footwear collection?
 We presented our collection comprising official replicas of the footwear worn in the film by some of the main characters (under licence with Lucasfilm/Disney) at the shoe trade show FFANY in New York, where the collection was enthusiastically received.
 (Read more about the FFANY Shoe Show on our blog – link in profile).
 It is our pleasure to be able to now reveal a sneak peek of one model – the REY boot. .
 Our founder Sven Segal is delighted to work on this project, saying “This is a fantastic opportunity for Po-Zu to bring high quality, ethically and sustainably-made shoes and boots to a wider market.
 Star Wars is an amazing brand and an enduring franchise.” .
 The first ranges will be available for sale to the general public from August 2017. #TheForceAwakens #StarWars #MyPoZu #WearWithoutCompromise

 The Star Wars x Po-Zu collection also includes the Resistance, a vegan high-top sneaker inspired by character Poe Dameron.
-The sneaker, which will be available in men’s, women’s, and kid’s sizing, is built with a red organic cotton upper with white accents and features a memory foam insole for comfort.
-A rubber Rebel Alliance badge appears at the side panel, while the woven tongue label features dual-branding.
+The sneaker, which will be available in men’s, women’s and kids’ sizing, is built with a red organic cotton upper with white accents and features a memory foam insole for comfort.
+A rubber Rebel Alliance badge appears at the side panel, while the woven tongue label features dual branding.

-This collection will be available for pre-order in spring 2017, with a wider launch following in August.
+This collection will be available for preorder in spring 2017, with a wider launch following in August.

 Want more?